Men who have been shaving for some time know that nicks and cuts are an eventuality.

 Listerine says in their old advert that it kills 200,000 germs in 15 seconds.
 But don’t take my word for it, look at this…

-The alcohol content in Listerine will have the same effect as in aftershave which is contract skin tissues and slow down bleeding.
+The alcohol content in Listerine will have the same effect as in aftershave, which is contract skin tissues and slow down the bleeding.

-I must warn you thought that it would sting.
+I must warn you though that it would sting.

 6. Eye drops